Dasonk/docstring/README.md

 ```

 or if any lines start with "keywords" (such as @param, @export, ...)
-then the automation to give it the default title is not applied as it is
+then the automation to give it the default title and put the single chunk
+in the "Description" section is not applied as it is
-assumed that the user is adhering to the roxygen standard.
+assumed that the user is adhering to the full roxygen standard.

 ### ? support

 A little bit more information on `?` support.
 This will only work for functions that 1) have a docstring contained in them and 2) are living
-in the global namespace.
+in the global environment.
 If it doesn't meet those requirements then `?` will
 fall back to the "typical" way that `?` would get interpreted.

 For example if I defined